 Listed below are six common elementary teacher interview questions that you can expect to be asked.
 We've also included some suggested word for word answers you can use or build off of, if it helps you prepare.
 Good luck!

-- 2 What key components do you believe you must include in your plan?
+- 2 What core components do you feel must be included in your lesson plan?

-- 4 What does individualized teaching mean to you?
+- 4 How would you summarize individualized teaching and what does it mean to you?

-- 5 How would you individualize the learning process in your classroom?
+- 5 How would you individualize the learning for students in your classroom?

-- 6 Name some ways that a student in a group can show you he has the concept?
+- 6 What are some ways that a student can show you they have grasped a concept?

 The objective of the lesson guides the planning.
 I ask myself, “What are students to know, or demonstrate, when the lesson is complete?”
 Parts of the lesson must build on each other I use suggestions from teacher’s manuals, web research, experience, and workshop information as resources when planning activities for the objectives I wish to accomplish.